nashville-software-school/bangazon-inc/projects/ORIENTATION_CSHARP_KOANS.md

-#CSharp Language Basics
+#DOTNET Core Koans
 ###What you will learn
 ####You will learn both the syntax of the C# language but also be learning who work with XUnit, a unit testing framework.
-The Koans uses failing
-tests to teach you how to make the tests pass while applying C# principles.
+The Koans uses failing tests to teach you how to make the tests pass while applying C# principles.

 Download the code from the following GitHub Repository: https://github.com/NotMyself/DotNetCoreKoans/tree/master/Koans